Biography

 Cello

-In chamber music, Mr. Wyrick has collaborated with Yo-Yo Ma, Joshua Bell, Jean-Yves Thibaudet, Yefim Bronfman, Lynn Harrell, Jeremy Denk, Julia Fischer, and Edgar Meyer, among others.
-As a member of the Ridge String Quartet, Mr. Wyrick recorded Dvořák’s piano quintets with pianist Rudolf Firkušný on an RCA recording that received the Diapason d’Or and a Grammy nomination.
-He has also recorded Gabriel Fauré’s cello sonatas with pianist Earl Wild for dell’Arte records.
-Born in New York to a musical family, he began studies at the Juilliard School at age eight and made his solo debut at age twelve.
+In chamber music, Wyrick has collaborated with Yo-Yo Ma, Joshua Bell, Jean-Yves Thibaudet, Yefim Bronfman, Lynn Harrell, Jeremy Denk, Julia Fischer, and Edgar Meyer, among others.
+As a member of the Ridge String Quartet, Wyrick recorded Dvořák’s piano quintets with pianist Rudolf Firkušný on an RCA recording that received the Diapason d’Or and a Grammy nomination.
+He has also recorded Fauré’s cello sonatas with pianist Earl Wild for dell’Arte records.
+Born in New York to a musical family, he began studies at the Juilliard School at age eight and made his solo debut at age 12.